kdeenkhoorn/gogs/README.md

 ```

 ## Default configuration location
-The default location of the confiuration file app.ini is controlled by the environment variable GOGS_CUSTOM and is set to: GOGS_CUSTOM=/data/custom in this image.
+The default location of the configuration file app.ini is controlled by the environment variable `GOGS_CUSTOM` and is set to: `GOGS_CUSTOM=/data/custom` in this image.
 This means that if you want to create your own configuration file you have to create on your docker volume a directory custom/conf and place your app.ini in there.

 ## Handy commands: